-HUMN 3610 The Harlem Renaissance (3 credits) This course will examine the Harlem Renaissance, the period from the end of World War I and through the middle of the 1930's depression, during which African-American artists produced a body of work in the graphic arts, poetry, fiction, drama, essay, music, particularly jazz, spirituals and blues, painting, dramatic revues, and others.
-The notions of racial consciousness will be explored, as well as the common themes of alienation, marginally, the use of folk material, the use of the blues tradition, and the problems of writing for an elite audience.
-Prerequisite: COMP 2000, 2010, 2020.
+HUMN 3610 The Harlem Renaissance (3 credits) This course will examine the Harlem Renaissance, the period from the end of World War I and through the middle of the 1930's Depression, during which African-American artists produced a body of work in the graphic arts, poetry, fiction, drama, essay, music, particularly jazz, spirituals and blues, painting, dramatic revues, and others.
+The notions of racial consciousness will be explored, as well as the common themes of alienation, marginalization, the use of folk material, the use of the blues tradition, and the problems of writing for an elite audience.
+Prerequisite: COMP 2000, COMP 2010, COMP 2020.

-HUMN 3620 American Transcendentalism (3 credits) An interdisciplinary study of the transcendentalist movement in the U.S. in the nineteenth century, emphasizing the literary and philosophical ideas that framed transcendentalism and considering the geographical, social, and political backdrops of the movement.
-Prerequisite: COMP 2000, 2010, or 2020.
+HUMN 3620 American Transcendentalism (3 credits) An interdisciplinary study of the Transcendentalist movement in the U.S. in the nineteenth century, emphasizing the literary and philosophical ideas that framed transcendentalism and considering the geographical, social, and political backdrops of the movement.
+Prerequisite: COMP 2000, COMP 2010, or COMP 2020.

-HUMN 3999 Prior Learning in the Humanities (1 - 12 credits) This course number and prefix indicate award of upper-level undergraduate prior learning credit in humanities.
+HUMN 3999 Prior Learning in the Humanities (1-12 credits) This course number and prefix indicate award of upper-level undergraduate prior learning credit in humanities.
 This course is repeatable up to 12 credits.

-HUMN 4100 Death and Dying (3 credits) A multi-disciplinary examination of significant topics related to the process of dying and death, such as changing western attitudes toward death, problems and solutions that may arise and for those experiencing the dying process (including the dying, family, and friends), the grieving process, and non-western approaches to death and dying.
-Prerequisite: one ARTS, HIST, HUMN, LITR, PHIL, or THEA course; and COMP 2000, 2010, or 2020.
+HUMN 4100 Death and Dying (3 credits) A multidisciplinary examination of significant topics related to the process of dying and death, such as changing western attitudes toward death, problems and solutions that may arise for those experiencing the dying process (including the dying, family, and friends), the grieving process, and non-western approaches to death and dying.
+Prerequisites: one ARTS, HIST, HUMN, FILM, LITR, PHIL, or THEA course; and COMP 2000, COMP 2010, or COMP 2020.

 HUMN 4200 Asian Thought (3 credits) An introduction to the fundamental teachings of significant religious and philosophical systems of Asia, offering a broad overview of such topics as Wu Wei, karma, reincarnation, impermanence, the nature of the mind, the paths of enlightenment, and basic practices such as meditation and compassionate action.
-Prerequisite: one ARTS, HIST, HUMN, LITR, PHIL or THEA course; and COMP 2000, 2010, or 2020.
+Prerequisites: one ARTS, FILM, HIST, HUMN, LITR, PHIL or THEA course; and COMP 2000, COMP 2010, or COMP 2020.

 HUMN 4310 The Vampire (3 credits) This course investigates the development of the vampire tradition in Eastern and Western myth and legend; 19th and 20th century literacy and artistic representations of the vampire; and psychological and medical explanations of the phenomenon.
-Prerequisite: one ARTS, HIST, HUMN, LITR, PHIL, or THEA course; and COMP 2000, 2010, or 2020.
+Prerequisites: one ARTS, HIST, HUMN, LITR, PHIL, or THEA course; and COMP 2000, COMP 2010, or COMP 2020.

 HUMN 4900 Special Topics in the Humanities (3 credits) Advanced studies in selected cross-disciplinary areas of the humanities, including such topics as comparative religion, death and dying, or popular culture.
 Specific focus to be announced.
 May be repeated once for credit, if content changes and with written consent of division director.
-Prerequisite: one ARTS, FILM, HIST, HUMN, LITR, PHIL, or THEA course; and COMP 2000, 2010, or 2020.
+Prerequisites: one ARTS, FILM, HIST, HUMN, LITR, PHIL, or THEA course; and COMP 2000, COMP 2010, or COMP 2020.

-HUMN 4950 Internship in Humanities (1 - 12 credits) A 10-20 hour per week field or work experience for 16 weeks (or more) in the student's major area of study.
+HUMN 4950 Internship in Humanities (1-12 credits) A 10-20 hour per week field or work experience for 16 weeks (or more) in the student's major area of study.
 Consult academic division for specific details and requirements.
 Prerequisite: cumulative GPA of 2.5 or higher, completion of 60 or more credit hours, and permission of division director.

-HUMN 4990 Independent Study (1 - 3 credits) The student selects, and carries out independently, library and/or empirical research.
+HUMN 4990 Independent Study in Humanities (1-3 credits) student selects, and carries out independently, library and/or empirical research.
 Faculty supervision is provided on an individual basis.
 Written consent of instructor and division director required.
-Prerequisite: one ARTS, HIST, HUMN, LITR, or PHIL course; and COMP 2000, 2010, or 2020.
+Prerequisites: one ARTS, HIST, HUMN, LITR, or PHIL course; and COMP 2000, COMP 2010, or COMP 2020.